citp/privacy-policy-historical/l/la/lat/laterooms.com.md

 Where you submit personal information for publication on our website, we will publish and otherwise use that information in accordance with the license you grant to us.

-We may monitor, record, store and use any telephone email or other communication with you for monitoring purposes, in order to check any instructions given to us by you, for staff training purposes, for crime prevention and to improve the quality of our customer service.
+We may monitor, record, store and use any telephone, email or other communication with you for monitoring purposes, in order to check any instructions given to us by you, for staff training purposes, for crime prevention and to improve the quality of our customer service.

-We will not provide your personal information to any third parties for the purpose of direct marketing by such third party unless you have provided your express consent by activating the "opt-in" option on the website.
+We will not provide your personal information to any third parties for the purpose of direct marketing by such third party unless you have provided your express consent by activating the “opt-in” option on the website or for example where you have elected to participate in a promotion offered via a third party on our website.
 In such cases, we shall only transfer to the third party adequate, relevant and not excessive personal data (name, address and email addresses) so you will be able to receive direct marketing material from such third party.
 You can inform us at any time if you no longer wish for your details to be disclosed to such third party and we will no longer disclose your information.
 The relevant third party will show their contact information in their marketing material and we have no control over such third party marketing material, therefore we disclaim any kind of liability that may arise from such third party marketing material.

 You expressly agree to such uses of personal information.